adamhatton/john-breedon-bass-tuition-pp4/README.md

 - As one user can have multiple bookings, the Booking model is linked to the User model via a ForeignKey enabling users to make multiple bookings.
 - Date stores the date on which the lesson will take place.
 It is a required field and is implemented with a DateField.
 On forms this field is implemented via a datepicker which limits entries to valid dates.
 - Time stores the time of the lesson.
 It is a CharField which takes the choices '10:00 - 11:00', '11:00 - 12:00', '13:00 - 14:00', '14:00 - 15:00', '15:00 - 16:00', '16:00 - 17:00'.
 It is a required field.
-- The phone field store's the user's phone number and is implemented using the `django-phonenumber-field` library.
+- The phone field stores the user's phone number and is implemented using the `django-phonenumber-field` library.
 The reason this field has been included in this model as well as the LearnerProfile model is that it is not a required field in either model, so the LearnerProfile phone field cannot be relied on to be available.
 Having phone in the Booking model provides the user more flexibility to provide temporary numbers and acts as a backup for when it is not available from the LearnerProfile model
 - Type stores the type of the lesson.
 It is a CharField which takes the choices 'Home Visit', 'Online', 'At the Studio'.
 It is a required field.
 - Created_on and updated_on use the django `auto_now_add` feature to populate the date that adding/changing occurs.
 This information is useful for the site owner to see in the admin site